-When one uses the power of connection correctly and as it should be, his entire life will look different.
-When the time comes in which he must experience the loss of connection with the other, whether it is a small level of disconnection from another (which happens often in our life), or whether it is an actual parting of the ways with another - which can be very difficult to go through, and a painful part of life, which we have to endure until the time comes when "death will be swallowed forever", when "Hashem will wipe away the tears from all faces" - when these times of loss inevitably arrive, we can truly merit the meaning of the verse, "And the living shall take to heart", in the sense that the connection with the other is always alive.
+er (which happens often in our life), or whether it is an actual parting of the ways with another - which can be very difficult to go through, and a painful part of life, which we have to endure until the time comes when "death will be swallowed forever", when "Hashem will wipe away the tears from all faces" - when these times of loss inevitably arrive, we can truly merit the meaning of the verse, "And the living shall HaGadol told his son on his deathbed: "My son, I am going to bliss with Hashem."
+His time had come to leave the world, and as he was taking leave of all that was external, his inner connections were strengthening.
+As he was dying, he became more aware of the bliss he was heading towards.
+On a similar note, the Sages state that when Avraham was tying his son Yitzchok to the Altar, all of the love that he had for Yitzchok was ready to be given towards Hashem.